glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 Sigmanauts who 1) violate the [Ergo Community Code of Conduct](/en/Ergo/Contributing/code-of-conduct), or 2) become generally inactive can be permanently, or temporarily, stripped of their role by Officers and fellow Sigmanauts.

-> **NOTE: Exact program details (i.e., minimum expected voting/ activity requirements) still being defined.
+**NOTE: Exact program details (i.e., minimum expected voting/ activity requirements) still being defined.
 Help us decide the final program structure by applying to the Sigmanaut Training Program, *today*!**
-{.is-info}

 ## Want to Apply?